Subodh-Chandra-Shil/Programming-Languages/README.md

 Usecase of closure:
 1. Data encapsulation.
-2. Lessen then declaration of global variables.
+2. Lessen the declaration of global variables.

 </details>